 - EU countries must establish inspection schemes for heating and air conditioning systems or put in place measures with equivalent effect

-Under the Energy Efficiency Directive:
+Buildings under the current Energy Efficiency Directive

 - EU governments should only purchase buildings which are highly energy efficient

-- EU countries must draw-up long-term national building renovation strategies which can be included in their National Energy Efficiency Action Plans
+- EU countries must draw up long-term national building renovation strategies which can be included in their National Energy Efficiency Action Plans.

 Practical support initiatives